cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

 Make sure you are not already having the key with that name in order to avoid overwriting it in the cloud.
 Thus be extra careful to execute this step twice.
 Often it is the case that you already have a key in your `~/.ssh` directory that you may want to use.
-For example if you use rsa, your key will be located at `~/.ssh/id_rsa.pub`.
+For example, if you use rsa, your key will be located at `~/.ssh/id_rsa.pub`.

 Managing security groups
 ----------------------------------------------------------------------

-In the next step we need to make sure that the security groups allow us to log into the VMs.
+In the next step, we need to make sure that the security groups allow us to log into the VMs.
 To do so we create the following policies as part of our default security policies.
 Not that when you are in a group project this may already have been done for you by another group